Odin Sphere: Localization

 The localization proved more challenging than other Atlus projects for multiple reasons.
 As the characters' text bubbles were designed to use Japanese kanji characters—which compress a lot of information into a single symbol in a way impossible in the English alphabet—each text bubble had to be individually resized and sometimes shifted so they would not intrude on other elements within scenes.
 The sheer amount of voice acting in the game meant that dubbing took far longer than other similar projects, running past its projected time and requiring Atlus staff members to voice very minor characters to save time.
 The main characters were a major focus due to the storytelling style of multiple interlinked narratives, with each character's personal growth needing to be reflected in their voice performance.
 This was particularly true of Mercedes.
 The auto-scrolling nature of dialogue, which moved along at a set pace rather than through the player's button prompts, meant that performances needed to be correctly timed and balanced to the varying paces at which the actors read their lines.
 This led to lines being modified during recording to keep within schedule.
 During the last stages, the team needed to rerecord some lines of dialogue, but to keep the localization in budget and on schedule it was done outside a professional recording studio, resulting in an audible drop in quality.

-Odin Sphere released in North America on May 22, 2007, less than a week after the game's Japanese release.
+Odin Sphere was released in North America on May 22, 2007, less than a week after the game's Japanese release.
 In Europe, it was released on March 14, 2008, by Square Enix.
 Available with in-game text in English, French, German, Spanish and Italian, it was the first non-Square Enix title the company released in Europe.
 The European version also included technical improvements that allowed the game to run better than the North American version.
 It was also published in Australia on March 13.
 The Japanese voice track was included in the game as a special extra feature for fans of anime.
 The localization process was timed so that the Japanese and North American releases were days apart rather than months, which put extra pressure due to some promotional assets still being in development in Japan.